Italian fashion pioneer Nino Cerruti has died - ExBulletin

 “Clothing Philosopher”

-As French students revolted in May 1968, he revolutionized fashion by asking models and models to parade in the same clothes.
+As French students revolted in May 1968, he revolutionized fashion by asking male and female models to parade in the same clothes.

 “Pants gave freedom to women,” he said.